giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 2. Press the submit button
 3. If something has gone wrong,it will apper the allert message under the wrong fiels
 4. If the mail had been already used,it will appear an error message and the user can login in the bottom part or in the upper right corner of the page,by pressing the login button
-5. If everything is correct, it will return to the main page, logged in
+5. If everything is correct, it will return to the main page
-6. It will appear a modal that confirm the right registration of the user(a error modal if the)
+6. A modal will appear with the message that inform the user that an email was sent to confirm the registation(if the user try to login without the confirmation of the mail, it will appear an error message that remaind to check the email)
+7. When the user confirm the email, he can use the login button to access as a member

 #### Expected result

-Point 6 is true
+Point 7 is true

 ## Story 4 - See hikes' details